bbowman223/deepspec/deep/LeNet/README.md

 # LeNet-5
-This implements a slightly modified LeNet-5 [LeCun et al., 1998a]
+This folder implements LeNet-5 [LeCun et al., 1998a].
+We remove the softmax layer from the model so that the final layer is linear.

 ## References